-Mental performance consulting is a service that aims to leverage the power of the brain just like personal training helps leverage the power of muscles.
+Mental performance consulting (sometimes also referred to as mental performance coaching) is a service that aims to leverage the power of the brain just like personal training helps leverage the power of muscles.
 Like any new physical skill, developing effective mental skills requires deliberate practice, consistency and repetition.

 Mental training is an opportunity for athletes, coaches, parents and teams to learn how to improve on many different aspects of their performance, including:

 - Increasing confidence

 - Trusting their skills

 And so much more.

 Not at all!
 We would actually argue that mental training is best done proactively, so that when adversity hits you are going to be much more prepared.
 Why wait until there is a problem to train your mental game?